tigran-a/lod2xdxf/README.md

 Already converted version might be available here: https://letzebuergesch.review/ufiles/lod.zip  or https://letzebuergesch.review/ufiles/lod.tar.bz2 or https://letzebuergesch.review/ufiles/lod.tar.gz

 ## (free) Dictionary software

 Feel free to test and add more.

-Note: some pros and cons stated here might be due to the wrong usage of xdxf tags and markup in general.
+Note: some cons stated here might be due to the wrong usage of xdxf tags or markup in general and no knowledge of the "right way" of using these dictionaries.

 ### Linux
 #### GoldenDict
 ![Image](../master/screenshots/Linux/GoldenDict/1.png?raw=true)